AlessiaCicca/SemSeg_MLDL25/README.md

   - `preprocess_mask.py` is used for preparing masks.
   - `focalLoss.py` contains the implementation of **Focal Loss** for rare-class handling.
   - `discriminator.py` implements the **discriminator network** used for adversarial training.
-- Evaluation is done using the standard evaluation script: `trainBisenet.py`.
+- Evaluation is done using the standard evaluation script: `evaluationBiseNet.py`.

 ---
+### Pretraining Step
+- Use `trainDomainAdapt.py` for training with **domain adaptation techniques**.
+  - This script includes a part where the model weights trained in pretrain.py are loaded.
+- Use `pretrain.py` to perform the initial 15 epochs of training, including rare-class focused pretraining and masking, the output of this cose must be loaded on `trainDomainAdapt.py`  model.
+- Evaluation is done using the standard evaluation script: `evaluationBiseNet.py`.

 ## Structure

 SemSeg_MLDL25/